 - How to avoid overheating during exercise (Medical Encyclopedia) Also in Spanish

-- Protecting Workers from Heat Stress (Occupational Safety and Health Administration)
+- Protecting Workers from Heat Stress (Occupational Safety and Health Administration) - PDF

 - Protecting Yourself from Heat Stress (National Institute for Occupational Safety and Health) - PDF Also in Spanish